fkrestan/k8s-node-startup-timer/README.md

 - The startup time you'll get is likely the typical one under normal cluster conditions.
 Expect wildly different numbers under high pressure conditions or conditions with multiple faults (e.g. AWS zone failure).
+- This tool currently tests only single node startup time.
+This shouldn't differ wildly from somewhat slow cluster capacity growth, but extreme scale up might run into other limits not covered by this tool (e.g. on AWS with AWS VPC CNI it might run into AWS API rate limits in an extreme case).
 - Did you know that [JSON is valid YAML][jy]?